tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 2. A workflow needs a target, defined by the hardware data.
 In this Vagrant example it is the worker node that we will start shortly, and it is identified by a MAC address.

+Let's start the workflow where:

+- `-t` is the template ID you got when registering your template. (in this
+  example: `75ab8483-6f42-42a9-a80d-a9f6196130df`)
-Let's start the workflow where `-t` is the template ID you got when registering your template and `-r` contains the variables to replace in the template, in this case only the worker's MAC address is required:
+- `-r` contains the variables to replace in the template, in this case only the worker's MAC address is required:

 ```
 $ docker exec -i deploy_tink-cli_1 tink workflow create \